Linuxfabrik/monitoring-plugins/check-plugins/file-count/README.md

 Checks the number of matching files or directories found.
 It can be also used to check the existence / absence of a single file.

 Depending on the file and user (e.g. running as *icinga*), sudo (sudoers) is needed.
-It supports globs in accordance with [Python 3](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob) or [Python 2](https://docs.python.org/2.7/library/glob.html).
+It supports globs in accordance with [Python 3](https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob).
 Beware that using recursive globs might cause high memory usage.
-Also note that there are small differences in recursive file matching between Python 2 and Python 3.
 Optionally, the check can be restricted to only consider files that were modified in a given timerange.

 ## Fact Sheet